iturdikulov/notes/computer.md

 > group of computers that are linked and function together, such as a
 > [[computer_network]] or computer cluster.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/Computer)</cite>

+A computer is essentially a universal device for processing information.

 - TODO: Find computer enhance course by Muratori